Corn Chowder with Potatoes

 - 1/2 cup cubed reduced-fat process cheese (Velveeta)

 - 1/2 cup beer or nonalcoholic beer

 - 1/2 teaspoon liquid smoke, optional

 - Place a large saucepan coated with cooking spray over medium heat.
 Add onion and garlic; cook and stir until tender.
 Add potatoes, carrot, water, parsley and seasonings.
 Bring to a boil.
-Reduce heat; cook, covered, 15-20 minutes or until potatoes are tender.
+Reduce heat; cook, covered, until potatoes are tender, 15-20 minutes.

 - Stir in corn, 1-1/4 cups milk and bacon.
 In a small bowl, mix flour and remaining milk until smooth; stir into soup.
-Bring to a boil; cook and stir 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Add cheese; stir until melted.
 Stir in beer and, if desired, liquid smoke; heat through.
-Yield: 6 servings.